 Reusing Constructors

-In our last example we saw that, depending on the needs for creating objects of our class, we can declare different variants of the constructors.
-It is easy to notice that a large part of the constructor code is repeated.
-This leads us to the question whether there is an alternative way for a constructor, which is already doing an initializing, to be reused by the others to perform the same initialization.
-On the other hand, at the beginning of the chapter it was mentioned that a constructor cannot be called in the manner in which the methods are called but by the keyword new.
-There should be a way – otherwise a lot of code will be repeated unnecessarily.
+In above example we see that, depending on the need for creating objects of our class, we can declare different variants of the constructors.
+One notices that a large part of the constructor code is repeated.
+This raises the question whether there is an alternative way for an initializing constructor, to be reused to perform the same initialization again.

-In C# a mechanism exists through which one constructor can call another one declared in the same class.
-This is done again with the keyword this, but used in another syntax structure in declaring the constructors:
+In C# a mechanism exists through which one constructor can call another declared in the same class.
+This is again done with the keyword this, used in another syntax in declaring of constructors: